 Proper lighting is essential for creating a safe and comfortable living environment.
 However, improper installation or maintenance of light fixtures can pose significant risks.

-• Hire Professionals for Lighting Projects: While the temptation to tackle lighting installations yourself may be strong, it’s often wiser to leave complex projects to licensed electricians.
-Their expertise will ensure proper wiring, installation, and compliance with local codes, minimizing potential risks.
+- Electrical Safety Tips: Hire professionals for lighting projects to ensure proper wiring, installation, and compliance with local codes, minimizing potential risks.

 2. Electrical Outlets